intel/neural-compressor/neural_compressor/compression/pruner/README.md

       configs = [
               { ## Example of a regular configuration "op_names": ['layer1.*'], # A list of modules that would be pruned.
-                "start_step": 1,  # Step at which to begin pruning, if a gradient-based criterion is used (e.g., snip-momentum), should let the start_step >= 1.
+                "start_step": 1,  # Step at which to begin pruning, if a gradient-based criterion is used (e.g., snip-momentum), start_step should be equal to or greater than 1.
-                "end_step": 10000, # Step at which to end pruning, for one-shot pruning start_step=end_step.
+                "end_step": 10000, # Step at which to end pruning, for one-shot pruning start_step = end_step.
                 "excluded_op_names": ['.*embeddings*'], # A list of modules that would not be pruned.
                 'target_sparsity': 0.9,   # Target sparsity ratio of modules.
                 "pruning_frequence": 250,   # Frequency of applying pruning, The recommended setting is one fortieth of the pruning steps.